The hidden billion-dollar cost of repeated police misconduct

 Officers searched Murray’s home for nearly an hour, flipping his sofa and emptying drawers.
 Outside, Murray approached the officers standing by their vehicles.
 One handed him a copy of the search warrant, which stated they were looking for illegal drugs.
 Murray noticed something else: The address listed wasn’t his.
 It was his neighbor’s.

-Months after the 2014 raid, Murray, who was not charged with any crimes, sued Detroit police for gross negligence and civil rights violations, naming Officer Lynn Christopher Moore, who filled out the arrest warrant, and the other five officers who raided his home.
+Months after the 2014 raid, Murray, who was not charged with any crimes, sued Detroit police for gross negligence and civil rights violations, naming Officer Lynn Christopher Moore, who filled out the search warrant, and the other five officers who raided his home.
 The city eventually paid Murray $87,500 to settle his claim, but admitted no error by police.

 That settlement was not the first or last time that Detroit would resolve allegations against Moore with a check: Between 2010 and 2020, the city settled 10 claims involving Moore’s police work, paying more than $665,000 to individuals who alleged the officer used excessive force, made an illegal arrest or wrongfully searched a home.